 WordPress, powering more than 30% of the world wide web, comes as an amazing platform for building lucrative online businesses.
 There are about 1.3 billion downloads of 150,000 plugins and themes on WordPress.org.
-That’s why the idea of making money from WordPress sounds fantastic.
+That’s why the idea of making money from WordPress sounds good.

 Before developing your first WordPress plugin, you should decide which model you will run your plugin business upon.
 A business model describes how you generate and deliver value to your customers at the right cost.
 Among various WordPress plugin business models, how do you know which one best fits your plugin and could generate sustainable income for your business?